-- demonstrate a basic knowledge of the French language in terms of comprehension (listening and reading), speaking and writing in order to express themselves in basic business and within a general context; - use analytical, synthetic and evaluation skills to understand and write elementary texts in French; - use IT skills to perform tasks and reflect on their learning individually or in groups within an accepted ethical framework; - analyse and translate basic documents related to their field of expertise; - demonstrate cultural awareness, specifically in terms of the different business contexts of South Africa and French-speaking countries when performing communicative tasks.
+- demonstrate basic knowledge of the French language in terms of comprehension (listening and reading), speaking and writing in order to express themselves at an elementary level: - use analytical, synthetical and evaluation skills to understand and write simple texts in French; - use IT skills to perform tasks and reflect on their learning individually or in groups within an accepted ethical framework. - demonstrate a basic knowledge of French culture and daily French community life.